Skip to main content

 The ADL Initiative and the DADLAC update these References on a recurring basis to reflect current information or updates to referenced standards, specifications, conformance testing requirements, acquisition requirements, implementation requirements, or other distributed learning topic areas.
 Thus, these References change on a routine basis due to DoD evolving needs and technological advancements---too frequent to include in the base Instruction content outlined in the DoDI 1322.26 .

-Contents of this Instruction support the DoD Data Strategy (DoD, 2020) and enable the DoD's distributed learning community to become an integrated, data-centric organization that uses data to improve the efficiency of how DoD personnel are trained and educated.
+Contents of this Instruction support the DoD Data Strategy (DoD, 2020) and enable the DoD's distributed learning community to become an integrated, data-centric organization using data to improve the efficiency of how DoD personnel are trained and educated.
 This Instruction leverages specifications, standards, best practices, and industry guidance to make data visible, accessible, understandable, linked, trustworthy, interoperable, and secure.

 The transition of the ADL Initiative to the Defense Human Resources Activity (DHRA) shifts responsibilities as defined in Section 2 of the DoDI to DHRA.
 This document addresses this change when referencing authority, direction, and organizational placement of the ADL Initiative under the Office of the Under Secretary of Defense (Personnel and Readiness) OUSD (P&R).
 The ADL Initiative roles and responsibilities do not change as part of this transition.